metamx/spark/docs/storage-openstack-swift.md

 URI of the form <code>swift://container.PROVIDER/path</code>.
 You will also need to set your Swift security credentials, through <code>core-site.xml</code> or via
 <code>SparkContext.hadoopConfiguration</code>.
-Current Swift driver requires Swift to use Keystone authentication method.
+The current Swift driver requires Swift to use the Keystone authentication method, or its Rackspace-specific predecessor.

 # Configuring Swift for Better Data Locality